gunmetalbackupgooglecode/pdbparser/README.md

-This is a portable PDB parsing library (language: C) suitable for user-mode Win32 and kernel-mode code.
+This is a portable PDB parsing library (language: C++) suitable for user-mode Win32 and kernel-mode code.

 TODO (linux)
 TODO rewrite to c++